-Most places, yet the Jim Crow Era, about town, baby-faced Hank Aaron couldn’t eat, couldn’t urinate, couldn’t sit down.
+Most places around town, in the twilight of the Jim Crow Era, baby-faced Hank Aaron couldn’t eat, couldn’t urinate, couldn’t sit down.
 He stayed at the house of Manuel Rivera, who owned Manuel’s Tap Room on West Ashley Street in the thriving, bumping, hopping district of LaVilla.

-Though most of wealthy black Sugar Hill—centered on the so-called “Eighth Street Strip”—was demolished decades ago, Rivera’s home, which he opened graciously to Hank-Aaron-the-young-man-not-yet-Hank-Aaron-the-legend, still stands at West 8th and Eaverson Streets.
+Though most of wealthy black Sugar Hill—centered on the so-called “Eighth Street Strip”—was demolished decades ago, Rivera’s home, which he opened graciously to a Hank Aaron not yet legendary, still stands at West 8th and Eaverson Streets.
 Aaron was the league’s Most Valuable Player that year.